 CinCin Restaurant at the Colosseum Luxury Hotel

 The perfect place to ‘ching ching’ those glasses during the frosty months, this fancy fine dining restaurant in Century City is inviting guests to enjoy a spectacular special inspired by the sea this icy season.
-The offer, which is valid on Wednesdays only until 31 July 2014, includes an ocean-fresh seafood platter for two that features mussels, crumbed calamari, prawns, linefish, rice, chips and grilled vegetables.
+The offer, which is valid on Wednesdays only until the end of September 2014, includes an ocean-fresh seafood platter for two that features mussels, crumbed calamari, prawns, linefish, rice, chips and grilled vegetables.
 Every item is prepared to perfection and is served with delicious tartar and lemon butter sauces.
 Though the eatery is both sophisticated and elegant (it claims a huge crystal chandelier and all tables are adorned in white linen), it also boasts a relaxed and comfortable ambience, so winter visitors will feel right at home.
 Not to mention, there’s little more soothing and satisfying than watching the Cape Town rain pitter patter against CinCin’s expansive two-storey windows – it’s reason alone to cash in on the classy restaurant’s cold-spell deal.

 Price: R119 for a seafood platter to share – that’s less than R60 each.